aboyhere/aboyhere/README.md

 - Bachelor's degree in Madras university [20 - 23]
 - Interested in ML | AI
 -  Solved 100+ problems in python
-- what i do in simple term
+- What i do in simple term
   <br />
- **Finding patterns behind the number to make a story that will improve the quality of your business**
+ **Uncovering patterns behind the numbers to reveal compelling stories within the data.
+My insights are designed to drive informed decisions and enhance the quality and growth of your business**

 ---